-- · reviews and recommends for board approval policies, plans and arrangements relating to compensation and benefits of our officers and employees; - · reviews and recommends for board approval corporate goals and objectives relevant to the compensation of our Chief Executive Officer and other executive officers: - · evaluates the performance of our executive officers in light of established goals and objectives; - · recommends compensation of our executive officers based on its evaluations; - · reviews and discusses with management the compensation disclosures required by SEC rules; - engages a compensation consultant, legal counsel or other external advisors to advise on executive compensation and assess the independence of executive officers in accordance with Nasdag; - · evaluates whether any compensation consultant, legal counsel or other external advisor has a conflict of interest in accordance with the SEC rules; - prepares the annual compensation committee report required by SEC rules.
+- reviews and recommends for board approval policies, plans and arrangements relating to compensation and benefits of our officers and employees; - reviews and recommends for board approval corporate goals and objectives relevant to the compensation of our Chief Executive Officer and other executive officers; - evaluates the performance of our executive officers in light of established goals and objectives; - · recommends compensation of our executive officers based on its evaluations; - · reviews and discusses with management the compensation disclosures required by SEC rules; - engages a compensation consultant, legal counsel or other external advisors to advise on executive compensation and assess the independence of executive officers in accordance with Nasdaq; - evaluates whether any compensation consultant, legal counsel or other external advisor has a conflict of interest in accordance with the SEC rules; and - · prepares the annual compensation committee report required by SEC rules.

 Our compensation committee operates under a written charter approved by our board which satisfies the applicable rules and regulations of the SEC and the listing requirements of Nasdaq.
 The charter is available on our website at http://ir.imux.com.
-Following the Exchange Transaction, our compensation committee held four meetings during 2019.
+Our compensation committee held three meetings during 2020.